seanbreckenridge/tree-sitter-rifleconfig/README.md

 This is a [tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar for your [rifle config](https://github.com/ranger/ranger/blob/master/ranger/config/rifle.conf) file, which is a file-launcher for [ranger](https://github.com/ranger/ranger/) (a terminal filemanager).

+This successfully parses the default config, my config and anything else I can think to throw at it, but if you notice errors please create an issue!

-This is a WIP, so the underlying node/fields might change as the grammar improves, but it is good enough to use for highlighting -- it currently parses the config file into conditions/expressions, and highlights the buffer:
+The underlying node/fields might change as the grammar improves, but it is good enough to use for highlighting -- it currently parses the config file into conditions/expressions, and highlights the buffer:

 ![image](https://github.com/seanbreckenridge/tree-sitter-rifleconfig/assets/7804791/739bde0c-1907-41cc-a6ec-7cc3abf96dea)